 Abstract

-This document proposed a different design for reference picture list construction for creation of the combined reference picture list, LC, for uni-predicted partitions.
+This document proposes a different design for reference picture list construction for the creation of the combined reference picture list, LC, for uni-predicted partitions.
 In the proposed design, LC is not created from the final RefPicList0 and RefPicList1, as is the case in the current HEVC WD, but rather from all short-term and long-term reference pictures, by reusing existing steps of the reference picture list construction process.

 AVC reference picture list construction process